kabashi/kabashi.github.io/src/publications.md

 ### Recent Talks and Presentations (selected) ###

 - Kabashi, Besim.
-2022. *Teaching in EMJMD-EMLex: A6: Computational Lexicography*.
-Informational Session on the European Master in Lexicography program,  March 28, 2022. [[Abstract @ UTX net](https://liberalarts.utexas.edu/germanic/events/informational-session-on-the-european-master-in-lexicography-program)].
+2022. [*Teaching in EMJMD-EMLex: A6: Computational Lexicography*](https://liberalarts.utexas.edu/germanic/events/informational-session-on-the-european-master-in-lexicography-program).
+Informational Session on the European Master in Lexicography program,  March 28, 2022.
+The University of Texas at Austin, USA.

 - Kabashi, Besim.
-2022. *Lexicographers, corpora and computers*.
-Texas Symposium on Lexicography, March 29, 2022. [[Abstract @ UTX net](https://liberalarts.utexas.edu/germanic/events/the-texas-symposium-on-lexicography)].
+2022. [*Lexicographers, corpora and computers*(https://liberalarts.utexas.edu/germanic/events/the-texas-symposium-on-lexicography).
+Texas Symposium on Lexicography, March 29, 2022.
+The University of Texas at Austin, USA.

 - Kabashi, Besim.
 2021.
 "Words, words, … : Usage and Constructions". *International Congress of Albanian Studies*, October 26, 2021, Academy of Sciences of the Republic of Albania, Tirana, Albania.